Monte-Carlo/Moments micro-macro Parareal method for unimodal and bimodal scalar McKean-Vlasov SDEs: Analysis of MC-moments Parareal

 In this subsection, we study convergence of the MC-moments Parareal algorithm for a linear Ornstein-Uhlenbeck model with a perturbed coarse propagator.
-We first introduce the model problem and then we give a theoretical convergence bound.
-The analysis is carried out assuming the absence of statistical error.

-The assumption that there is no statistical error in the fine solver allows us to adopt the convergence theory of the classical Parareal algorithm, which is more extensive than for micro-macro Parareal.
-The main motivation behind this analysis is to be able to gauge the influence of the model error in the coarse solver.
+In this section, we consider the Ornstein-Uhlenbeck SDE, which is probably the simplest SDE, like the Dahlquist equation is for ODEs.